Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Numerical Studies

 \subsection{Real Data Analysis}

-In this section, we apply the proposed algorithm to a real dataset, the Adult Census dataset \citep{asuncion2007uci}, with 48842 instances.
-The target variable is whether each individual's income is over \$50000 or not.
-There are 14 non-sensitive covariates, including age, marriage status, education level, and other related information, while the sensitive attribute refers to gender.
-In this study, we randomly split the dataset into 16000 training samples, 16000 calibration samples, and 16842 test samples.
-The initial estimations are trained using the training data based on the same strategy as the simulation study, the fair classifier is constructed utilizing the calibration samples, and the test data is utilized to evaluate the prediction error and unfairness measure.
-Similar to the simulation study, we compare the proposed method with FPIR and MBS and repeat the procedure 100 times.
+We apply the proposed algorithm to the Adult Census dataset \citep{asuncion2007uci}, which contains 48842 samples.
+The response is whether an individual's income exceeds \$50000.
+There are 14 non-sensitive covariates (e.g., age, marriage status, education), and gender is the sensitive attribute.
+We randomly split the dataset into 16000 training, 16000 calibration, and 16842 test samples.
+Initial estimators are trained on the training data using the same strategy as in the simulation study, the fair classifier is constructed utilizing the calibration samples, and the test data evaluates the prediction error and unfairness.
+We compare our method with FPIR and MBS and repeat the experiment 100 times.

-Due to the large sample size, we set $\alpha$ to be smaller as $\alpha\in\{0.04,0.06,0.08,0.10\}$ and choose $\delta=0.05$, then we report the prediction errors and unfairness measures for group-blind and group-aware scenarios in Table~\ref{tab:real_blind} and \ref{tab:real_aware}, respectively.
-The proposed method approximately controls the unfairness measures below $\alpha$ with probability $1-\delta$.
-However, FPIR and MBS can only control the unfairness on average, which may likely lead to unfair decisions in practice.
+Given the large sample size, we set $\alpha\in\{0.04,0.06,0.08,0.10\}$ and $\delta=0.05$.
+Table~\ref{tab:real_blind} and \ref{tab:real_aware} report the prediction errors and unfairness measures for the group-blind and group-aware scenarios, respectively.
+The proposed method approximately controls the unfairness measures below $\alpha$ with probability $1-\delta$, whereas FPIR and MBS only control unfairness on average, which may lead to unfair decisions in individual realizations.

-We also summarize the trade-off between the average prediction error and the average unfairness or the 95\% sample quantile of the unfairness in Figure~\ref{fig:real}.
-In all cases, FPIR and MBS fail to achieve small unfairness levels and their curves are on the right of ours.
-Therefore, our method achieves better trade-off compared to FPIR and MBS.
+Figure~\ref{fig:real} summarizes the trade-off between average prediction error and either the average unfairness or its 95\% sample quantile.
+Across all cases, FPIR fails to achieve small unfairness levels, and MBS tends to attain large unfairness levels.
+Therefore, our method achieves a better trade-off than FPIR and MBS.